ebaauw/homebridge-zp/README.md

 - Real-time monitoring from HomeKit of play/pause state, volume, mute, current track, and coordinator per Sonos Group; and, optionally, of volume, mute, bass, treble, loudness per Sonos zone.
 Like the Sonos app, homebridge-zp subscribes to ZonePlayer events to receive notifications.

 ### Prerequisites
 To interact with HomeKit, you need Siri or a HomeKit app on an iPhone, Apple Watch, iPad, iPod Touch, or Apple TV (4th generation or later).
-I recommend to use the latest OS versions: iOS 11.2.1, watchOS 4.2, and tvOS 11.2.1.
+I recommend to use the latest released versions of iOS, watchOS, and tvOS.
 Please note that Siri and even Apple's [Home](https://support.apple.com/en-us/HT204893) app still provide only limited HomeKit support.
 To use the full features of homebridge-zp, you might want to check out some other HomeKit apps, like Elgato's [Eve](https://www.elgato.com/en/eve/eve-app) app (free) or Matthias Hochgatterer's [Home](http://selfcoded.com/home/) app (paid).
 For HomeKit automation, you need to setup an Apple TV (4th generation or later) or iPad as [Home Hub](https://support.apple.com/en-us/HT207057).

 You need a server to run homebridge.
 This can be anything running [Node.js](https://nodejs.org): from a Raspberri Pi, a NAS system, or an always-on PC running Linux, macOS, or Windows.
 See the [homebridge Wiki](https://github.com/nfarina/homebridge/wiki) for details.
 I use a Mac mini server, and, occasionally, a Raspberri Pi 3 model B.

 ### Zones
 The homebridge-zp plugin creates an accessory per Sonos zone, named after the zone, e.g. *Living Room Sonos* for the *Living Room* zone.
 By default, this accessory contains a single `Switch` service, with the same name as the accessory.
-In addition to the standard `Power State` characteristic for play/pause control, additional characteristics are provided for `Volume`, `Mute`, `Track` (read-only) and `Sonos Group` (read-only).
-Note that `Track` and `Sonos Group` are custom characteristics.
-They might not be supported by all HomeKit apps, see **Caveats** below.
+In addition to the standard `Power State` characteristic for play/pause control, additional characteristics are provided for `Volume`, `Mute`, `Current Track` (read-only) and `Sonos Group` (read-only).
+Note that `Current Track` and `Sonos Group` are custom characteristics.
+They might not be supported by all HomeKit apps, see [**Caveats**](#caveats).

-Note that neither Siri nor the iOS built-in Home app support `Volume` or `Mute`, even thought these are standard HomeKit characteristics.
-Because of this, the type of the service, as well as the type of characteristic used for volume can be changed from `config.json`, see **Configuration** below and [issue #10](https://github.com/ebaauw/homebridge-zp/issues/10).
+Note that neither Siri nor the Apple's Home app support `Volume` or `Mute`, even thought these are standard HomeKit characteristics.
+Because of this, the type of the service, as well as the type of characteristic used for volume can be changed from `config.json`, see [**Configuration**](#configuration) and [issue #10](https://github.com/ebaauw/homebridge-zp/issues/10).

 ### Groups
 When multiple Sonos zones, e.g. *Living Room* and *Kitchen*, are grouped into one Sonos group, the Sonos app shows them as a single room, e.g. *Living Room + 1*, with shared control for play/pause, music source, and (group) volume and mute.
 When this group is broken, each zone forms a separate standalone group, containing only that zone.
 The Sonos app shows each standalone group as a separate room, with separate control per room for play/pause, music source, and (zone) volume and mute.